Using Picture Books to Teach Voice in Writing

 Using Picture Books to Teach Voice

-One discussion question to use with any mentor book: Where do you find the voice?
+When choosing the discussion approach, the main question you can ask after reading a mentor text is “Where do you find the voice?
 Is it in the general tone of the author/narrator?
-Or, is the voice coming from a character(s)?
+Or, is the voice coming from a character or multiple characters?”

-Voice Can Evoke Feelings
+The Voice in a Book Can Evoke Feelings

-When books make you laugh out loud or shed a few tears, they have voice.
-When they make you feel strong or afraid, they have voice.
+When books make you laugh out loud or shed a few tears, they have a voice.
+If you you feel strong or afraid, they have a voice.
 When you feel sorry for a character or a situation, you’ve been affected by the voice.
-Here are a few great examples of books that set out to stir your emotions:

 The Monster at the End of This BookLilly’s Purple Plastic PurseNettie’s Trip South (Aladdin Picture Books)When I Was Young in the Mountains (Reading Rainbow Books)